finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<InstrumentsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<InstrumentsApi>();
             var upsertInstrumentPropertyRequest = new List<UpsertInstrumentPropertyRequest>(); // List<UpsertInstrumentPropertyRequest> | A list of instruments and associated instrument properties to create or update. var scope = "\"default\"";  // string? | The scope in which the instrument lies.
 When not supplied the scope is 'default'. (optional)  (default to "default")

             try
             {
+                // uncomment the below to set overrides at the request level
+                // UpsertInstrumentPropertiesResponse result = apiInstance.UpsertInstrumentsProperties(upsertInstrumentPropertyRequest, scope, opts: opts);

                 // UpsertInstrumentsProperties: Upsert instruments properties
                 UpsertInstrumentPropertiesResponse result = apiInstance.UpsertInstrumentsProperties(upsertInstrumentPropertyRequest, scope);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));